qeeqbox/cyber-attacks/README.md

 ## CyberAttacks
-A collection of attacks and vulnerabilities meta files that were used in my previous pentest tools
+A collection of attacks and vulnerabilities meta files that were used in my previous pentest tools.

 ## List
 ```